 Your garbage disposal is an unsung hero when it comes to kitchen appliances.
-It allows for quick kitchen cleanup by shredding leftover bits of food and ushering them down the drain.
+It allows quick kitchen cleanup by shredding leftover bits of food and ushering them down the drain.
 When your garbage disposal malfunctions, you’ll want to get it repaired as quickly as possible for a reasonable price.
-Before that day comes, it’s good to think about the cost of garbage disposal repair.
+Before that day comes, it’s good to think about the cost of garbage disposal repair.garbage disposal repair

 How Garbage Disposal Type Impacts Repair Cost

-Continuous speed and batch feed garbage disposals are the two main types of garbage disposals.
+Continuous speed and batch-feed garbage disposals are the two main types.
 The continuous feed garbage disposal grinds up soft food particles non-stop while turned on.
-The batch feed garbage disposal processes food particles in small groupings; you can’t put more food into the disposal until after each batch is finished.
-Batch feed garbage disposals come with more features than continuous speed models.
+The batch-feed garbage disposal processes food particles in small groupings; you can only put more food into the disposal after each batch is finished.
+Batch-feed garbage disposals come with more features than continuous-speed models.
 These bells and whistles often equate to higher repair costs.

 When determining the cost, you’ll need to consider the materials your garbage disposal components are made from.
 For instance, every garbage disposal has a grinding chamber.
 Some models have galvanized steel chambers, while some others have plastic chambers.
 A repair for a plastic chamber is likely to be less expensive than a garbage disposal repair for a galvanized steel chamber.

 Whether you inherited your garbage disposal from a previous dishwashing homeowner or bought yours 20 years ago brand new, you know that brands matter.
 Some brands are more expensive than others to purchase and repair.
-Besides the cost of the parts, labor may be more for a more complex garbage disposal set-up, a budget brand such as Whirlpool costs between $55 and $140 to repair.
-A higher-end brand such as Moen has an average repair cost between $75 and $170.
+When considering a garbage disposal installation, budget brand products such as Whirlpool are usually more cost-efficient to repair.
+However, conversely high-end brands like Moen may have higher prices for parts and labor but can be worth the investment in terms of average costs down the line.

 Garbage Disposal Repair Costs Depend on the Problem